Our General Conditions of Service

 ISSUES OR DISPUTES – Should a client take issue with any of our services then the client shall provide us with notice of same delivered by fax or XpressPost and then allow a minimum of 30 days for Justice Matters to respond before the client takes any other action.

-CORPORATE CLIENTS – We require a personal guarantor for our services to a corporate clients unless specifically waived by our firm.
+CORPORATE CLIENTS – We may require a personal guarantor for our services to smaller corporate clients unless specifically waived by our firm.

 SUCCESSIVE TERMS TO PREVAIL – Until the disengagement of our services the most current version of these terms shall prevail.